thuva4/Algorithms/README.md

 * Birkhoff interpolation    :    an extension of polynomial interpolation

 * [Bitap algorithm](Bitap%20Algorithm)    :    fuzzy algorithm that determines if strings are approximately equal.

+* Bitonic sort algorithm    :    a sorting algorithm efficient in machines with a lot of processors: O(log^2(n)) with n/2 processors

 * BKM algorithm    :    compute elementary functions using a table of logarithms